kiro6/penetration-testing-notes/README.md

 # penetration-testing-notes
--this my is repo with notes i take in penetration testing
+-this my is repo with notes i take in penetration testing & related technologies